 - Green Goddess Salad Dressing Ingredients: Fresh spinach leaves, fresh basil leaves, olive oil, walnuts, lemon juice, rice vinegar, minced garlic, and salt.

 - If eating as a green goddess dip, tortilla chips or corn chips for serving.

 How to make Green Goddess Salad or Dip

 - Add baby spinach, basil, extra-virgin olive oil, walnuts, lemon juice, vinegar, garlic, and salt to a food processor and process on high until smooth.

-- Mix together diced head of cabbage, crisp cucumber, and green onions in a large mixing bowl.
+- Mix the diced head of cabbage, crisp cucumber, and green onions in a large mixing bowl.

-- Pour dressing on top of greens in a bowl and mix well.
+- Pour dressing on top of the greens into a bowl and mix well.
 Optional: Season with extra salt.

 - Serve immediately or cover and refrigerate, letting flavors mingle and stirring before serving with chips.

-This hearty, healthy salad is incredibly delicious and full of so many amazing flavors.
+This hearty, healthy salad is incredibly delicious and has many amazing flavors.
 Perfectly light, there is nothing greasy or heavy, allowing the full flavors of Green Goddess to come through.